Chippewa River State Trail: Meridean to Durand

 Nothing remains of old Tyrone.
 A small park is located there today.
 Next to the historical marker are wooden stairs cut into the bank leading up from the trail to a small shelter with a picnic table and benches.
 The path continues further up the hill to a gravel parking lot.

 This location may serve as a trailhead.
 Bicycles have to be carried down the wooden stairs to the trail, however.
 To reach the Old Tyrone site by car from Durand, head northeast out of town on Wisconsin State Highway 85.
-Turn left (north) on 650th Avenue after going 7 miles.
+Turn left (north) on 650th Avenue after going seven miles.
 Drive 2.6 miles to reach the parking area.

-After biking 1.5 miles southwest of the Old Tyrone stop, the surface of the Chippewa River Trail improves greatly.
+About 1.5 miles southwest of the Old Tyrone stop, the surface of the Chippewa River Trail improves greatly.
 It changes to paved blacktop.
 This occurs at the trail’s junction with the Red Cedar State Trail.
 Benches and information signs are located at this junction.
 Bicyclists may continue on the Chippewa River State Trail to Durand, or head to the right (north) toward Downville and Menomonie on the Red Cedar State Trail.

 Durand is the seat of government for Pepin County.
 It was settled in 1856 by Miles Durand Prindle, who journeyed up the Chippewa River on a keel boat named the “Dutch Lady.”
 He had purchased land from the federal government on the site that would eventually become the present city.
 Durand was originally called “Bear Creek” and was incorporated in 1887.